flexflow/flexflow-train/CONTRIBUTING.md

 > [!NOTE]
 > If you are developing on Stanford's sapling cluster, instead see the instructions at [TODO].
-> If you don't know what this means, don't worry about it: just continue reading.
+> If you don't know what this means, you're not using sapling so you should just continue reading.

-1. flexflow-train uses [nix](https://nix.dev/manual/nix/2.24/) to manage dependencies and the development environment.
+1. FlexFlow Train uses [nix](https://nix.dev/manual/nix/2.24/) to manage dependencies and the development environment.
    There exist a number of ways to install nix, but we recommend one of the following:

    1. If you have root permissions: [DeterminateSystems/nix-installer](https://github.com/DeterminateSystems/nix-installer)